allsiknowis/Project-1/README.md

 ## File Descriptions <a name="files"></a>
 There is one notebook available here that logically shows the work related to the questions I set out to answer.
-Markdown cells were used to indicate the reason for the code that follows.
+Markdown cells and comments are used to indicate the reason for the code that follows.

 There is an additional `.py` file that runs the necessary code to obtain the final model used to predict salary.